Lost Judgment takes you to the streets of Yokohama to solve the toughest case yet

 It's not just the story of challenging the legal system that's going big.
 Lost Judgment will also mark the first time Ryu Ga Gotoku Studio releases a game on PS4 and PS5 simultaneously, meaning it will benefit more fully from the new hardware.
 If the PS5 version of Judgment is anything to go by, the addition of 60fps will be especially effective for the fast-paced street brawling.
 It's also the first time any game related to Yakuza has had a global launch date – usually we've had to wait a year or so after the game's launched in Japan to play it in the West, at the very least.
 With a great English-language dub in tow, Yagami is taking the world by storm.

-For more exclusive interviews, previews, and deep-dives, you can subscribe to Official PlayStation magazine right here
+For more exclusive interviews, previews, and deep-dives, you can subscribe to Official PlayStation magazine right here.

-PLAY editor Oscar Taylor-Kent first joined Official PlayStation Magazine in 2018, and was involved with the long-standing mag’s rebrand into PLAY before becoming editor.
-Despite being a PlayStation expert (and noted PS Vita apologist), he’s got fingers on many buttons, having also written for GamesRadar, SFX, PC Gamer, Kotaku, Waypoint, Official Xbox Magazine, GamesMaster, PCGamesN, and Xbox to name but a few.
+Games Editor Oscar Taylor-Kent brings his Official PlayStation Magazine and PLAY knowledge to continue to revel in all things capital 'G' games.
+A noted PS Vita apologist, he's always got his fingers on many buttons, having also written for Edge, PC Gamer, SFX, Official Xbox Magazine, Kotaku, Waypoint, GamesMaster, PCGamesN, and Xbox, to name a few.